kevinakasam/ERCF_Filament_Cutter/README.md

 ### To-Do
 - Move blade a little so the screw can't collide with the PCB
 - Mirror the cutter so the cutting force doesn't act against the screw thread on the servo arm (can't unscrew itself)
-- Fixed an overhang issue with the `Servo_Mount.stl`

 ### Klipper Stuff